Lattychem007/Lattychem007/README.md

 - 👋 Hi, I’m Kareem Abdullateef Ojo
--  A Process Engineer and  Data Scientist, I'm also known for my skills in sSoftware Testing with proficency in Manual and Automations testing .
+-  A Process Engineer and  Data Scientist, I'm also known for my skills in Software Testing with proficency in Manual and Automations testing .
 - 🎓 By education, I hold a degree in Chemical Engineering and currenlty doing my masters in Pharmaceutical Engineering.
 - 💻 I'm a fervent advocate for data-driven decision-making and I'm always ready to craft impactful data visualizations.
 - 👀 I’m interested in ...